MediaComem/comem-masrad-dfa/subjects/jquery-dom/README.md

 ### Remove a CSS class

-To remove a CSS class from an element, simply use the `.removeClass()` method.
+To remove a CSS class from an element, simply use the `.removeClass(...)` method.

 > Pass it a `string` argument with the names of the classes to be removed, separated by a space.